BelizeOfficial Name: Belize

 Fax: +(501) 822-4050

 Belize is a parliamentary democracy and British Commonwealth country with a developing economy based primarily upon agriculture and tourism.
 Tourist facilities vary in quality, from a limited number of business-class hotels in Belize City and luxury resorts in the offshore cayes (pronounced: "keys") to a range of luxury resorts, eco-tourism lodges and very basic accommodations in the countryside.
-Violent crime, especially in areas of Belize City, remains a serious concern.
+Violent crime, especially in areas of Belize City, and most recently in the Teakettle/Camalote/Roaring Creek corridor just outside Belmopan remains a serious concern.
 Read the Department of State’s Fact Sheet on Belize for additional information on U.S. - Belize relations.

 Entry, Exit & Visa Requirements

-All U.S. citizens must have a U.S. passport valid beyond their planned departure date, proof of an onward or return ticket, and sufficient funds (a minimum of USD $60 per day) to cover the cost of the length of stay.
-No visas are required for citizens of the United States for tourist visits.
-Visitors planning to stay more than 30 days must have their passport re-stamped by a local immigration office and pay an additional fee of approximately USD $25 for every month before the 6 month mark, for stays longer than 6 months, extension stamps fees are USD $50 per month and you may need to provide further documentation to the local immigration office to explain the reason for a longer stay.
-Travelers that overstay and do not keep their immigration stamps up to date may face immigration fines (a minimum of USD $500 per fine) and imprisonment up to 6 months.
-All tourists and non-Belizean citizens are required to pay an exit fee of USD $39.25.
-This fee is included in the price of all U.S. airline tickets.
-Cruise ship passengers are charged USD $7 whether they leave the ship or remain onboard, and this charge is included in the price of the cruise ticket.
+All U.S. citizens must have a U.S. passport valid beyond their planned departure date, proof of an onward or return ticket, and sufficient funds to cover the cost of the length of stay.
+U.S citizens visiting as tourists do not require visas.
+Visitors planning to stay more than 30 days must have their passport re-stamped by a local immigration office and pay an additional fee for every month additional month they wish to stay up to 6 months; for stays longer than 6 months, you may need to provide further documentation to the local immigration office to explain the reason for a longer stay and pay additional fees.
+Travelers who overstay visas or do not keep their immigration stamps up to date may face immigration fines (a minimum of 500 USD per fine) and up to six months imprisonment.

-At the land borders, U.S. citizens are charged USD $15 if their stay was less than 24 hours and USD $18.75 if the stay was more than 24 hours.
-No specific immunizations are required for visitors to Belize; vaccinations recommended by the Centers for Disease Control can be found at http://wwwnc.cdc.gov/travel/destinations/traveler/none/belize.
+U.S. citizens entering Belize by land are charged different fees depending on if they are staying for less than or more than 24 hours.
+Belize does not require specific immunizations for visitors; vaccinations recommended by the Centers for Disease Control can be found at Belize vaccinations.
 Visit the Embassy of Belize to the United States website for the most current visa information.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Belize.